cassidybargell/election_analytics/posts/week_3.md

 Is there any way to go about reconciling these two very different outcomes?

 The first thing to consider would be the strength of either model for each state.
 The R squared values***, are compared at the bottom of this post.
-Relatively few states have unemployment linear models that have greater R squared values than the models produced with historical polling averages.
+Relatively few states have unemployment linear models that have greater R squared values than the models produced with historical polling averages (highlighted in red).

 The first weighted ensemble gives more weight to the economic models, despite their generally lower R-squared values, and general lack of predictive power.
 Although not all of the state polling models seem to be very strong either, I would still argue that the model giving more weight to the polls is likely a better predictor of this year’s election outcome.